javekk/VIRTUAL-SYNCHRONY/README.md

 * All messages sent in view i are delivered by all operational nodes or by none if sender crashes while multicasting.

 #### Coordinator
-* Reliable actor (ID:0), called "group manager" or "coordinator".
+* Reliable actor (ID:0), it cannot crash, called "group manager" or "coordinator".
 * Keeps track of views, **sends views updates** (when new node joins or when a node crashes).
-* Assigns ID to other actors, based on their names
+* Assigns ID to other actors, based on their names.

 #### Joining
-* Actor joining sends a request to group manager (actor with ID=0)
+* Joining actor sends a request to group manager (actor with ID=0)
 * Receives new View with him included
 * Starts sending multicast